-Few showers leftover for passover
+Few showers leftover for Passover

 Latest Weather Blog

-Few showers leftover for passover
+Few showers leftover for Passover

 Time to exhale after nasty storms tracked across the area on Thursday.
 After some straggling showers, a beautiful holiday weekend is ahead.